-Do you have 10 minutes?
-That’s all it takes (hands-on time) to whip up these super delicious Lemon and White Chocolate Pots de Crème!
+Do you have 15 minutes?
+In addition to a few simple ingredients, that's all it takes (hands-on time) to whip up these super delicious Lemon and White Chocolate Pots de Crème!

-It’s true, these elegant beautiful, French-inspired Lemon and White Chocolate Pots de Crème come together so quickly you won’t believe it!
+It's true, these elegant, French-inspired, Lemon and White Chocolate Pots de Crème come together so quickly you won't believe it!